HoodleWoodle/zhex/README.md

                                  Default: little
    -B --no-borders               Do not show borders.
 Shown by default.
    -P --no-position              Do not show positions.
 Shown by default.
-   -C --no-charcters             Do not show characters.
+   -C --no-characters            Do not show characters.
 Shown by default.
       --no-color                 Disable colorization.
 Enabled by default.

    -v --version                  Show the version of the zhex binary.